couchand/vim-fdc/readme.md

 In normal mode:

+:make deploy
-:make deploy      #this will deploy the currently open file to your org.
+: this will deploy the currently open file to your org.
+:make deployAll
-:make deployAll   #this will overwrite everything in your org with what is in your project folder.
+: this will overwrite everything in your org with what is in your project folder.
+:make retrieveAll
-:make retrieveAll #this will overwrite everything in your project folder with what is in your org.
+: this will overwrite everything in your project folder with what is in your org.

 Note: The script assumes build.xml resides in a build folder below your project root.